daniel-massoud/game-controller/README.md

 # Hand Gesture Game Controller

 Control any arrow-key game using hand gestures and your webcam.
-No keyboard needed — just your hand.
+No keyboard needed, just your hand.

 ---